zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the HTTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the entity was sent by the originator of the TCP
+   :param is_orig: True if the entity was sent by the originator of the TCP
             connection.

-   :ty: The main type.
+   :param ty: The main type.

-   :subty: The subtype.
+   :param subty: The subtype.

    .. zeek:see:: http_all_headers http_begin_entity  http_end_entity http_entity_data
       http_event http_header http_message_done http_reply http_request http_stats